pypsa-meets-earth/pypsa-earth/doc/user-guide/customization/basic-setup.md

 The `weather_year` value corresponds to the weather data which was used to generate the electricity demand profiles for a selected area while `prediction_year` corresponds to the point of a [Shared Socioeconomic Pathways (SSP)](https://en.wikipedia.org/wiki/Shared_Socioeconomic_Pathways) trajectory.
 PyPSA-Earth uses SSP2-2.6 scenario within the Shared Socioeconomic Pathways framework, which is characterized by medium challenges to mitigation and adaptation efforts resulting in a global warming of approximately 2.6°C by the end of the 21st century.
 The available values for `weather_year` and `prediction_year` can be checked by looking into `pypsa-earth/data/ssp2-2.6` folder.
 Currently, there are pre-calculated demand data for 2011, 2013, 2018 weather years and for 2030, 2040, 2050, and 2100 scenario prediction years.

+Alternatively, set `weather_year: derive_from_snapshots` to preserve the configured snapshot range and infer the demand weather year from `snapshots.start`.
+The snapshot range must belong to a single calendar year, allowing January 1 of the following year as an exclusive end boundary.

 ## Use custom demand data